 Introduction

 Dunwoody Tennis is pleased to welcome you to a new high school tennis season!
 We anticipate another fantastic experience.
-Along the way, we have to ensure that everyone – Coaches, Players & Parents – have a common understanding of where we are going.
-Our goal is an incident-free season.
-Our experience has told us that the best way to accomplish this is to commit to writing our exact expectations up front.
+Along the way, we have to ensure that everyone – Coaches, Players & Parents – have a common understanding of written expectations both on and off the court.
+Our goal is to have an incident-free season in which we represent DHS with pride.
 Please do not hesitate to ask your Coach or a Board member if you have any questions about any of this information.

 Athlete and Parent Code of Conduct at Matches and Practices

 It is the intent of Dunwoody High School to be a leader in the community.
-It is also the intent of Dunwoody High School to lead by example, which means that the athlete and the parents of the athlete need to lead by example.
+To do this, we need both athletes and the parents of the athlete to lead by example.
 These guidelines are set forth to protect the safety and integrity of the players, parents and coaches.
 Please be aware that all circumstances are not accounted for and in the event of an undue circumstance, the Athletic Director and/or Principal will enforce appropriate action.

 NOTE: All policies listed here, where appropriate are for players and parents.

 PLAYING TIME IS NOT GUARANTEED.
 Coaches evaluate athletes during practice on a weekly basis.
 Playing time at matches is earned in practice.
-If the player has a question about playing time, set up a meeting with your coach to discuss the situation per the policies listed below.
+If the player has a question about playing time or overall strategy, set up a meeting with your coach to discuss the situation per the policies listed below.

 “Conduct unbecoming of an athlete” will not be tolerated.
-This covers a wide variety of circumstances, for example, the use of foul language or rude gestures towards other athletes, coaches, parents or opponents.
+This covers a wide variety of circumstances, for example, the use of foul language or rude gestures towards other athletes, coaches, parents or opponents.It also includes poor court demeanor such as throwing racquets, badgering an opponent, excessive arguing about line calls, purposely delaying a game, or displaying negative body language.

 No parent is to talk to with any other athlete, parent or coach in an argumentative or disparaging manner.
+Yelling during play, especially during the serve, is unacceptable.

-Parents are to be supportive of their athletes during matches and not question them or their teammates regarding their play.
+Parents are to be supportive of their athletes and the entire team during matches and not question them or their teammates regarding their play.

 Parents should not “coach” during matches.
+According to division rules, players and parents must stay at least 5 feet away from the fence/court.

 Proper nutrition is required.
 Practices and matches will be demanding on your physical abilities.
 It is very important to stay well hydrated at all times.

-You are to support your teammates at all times whether you are playing in a particular match or not.
-Poor bench behavior includes not expressing verbal or vocal support for your teammates, conducting side conversations taking other’s attention off the match, disrupting the match with inappropriate discussions with the coaching staff or questioning your playing time or status during the match.
+Players are to support their teammates at all times whether they are playing in a particular match or not.
+Poor bench behavior includes not expressing verbal or vocal support for teammates, putting a teammate down, playing games on cellphones during matches, conducting side conversations taking other’s attention off the match, disrupting the match with inappropriate discussions with the coaching staff or questioning playing time or status during the match.

-Parents are to be supportive of the entire team at all times.

 Players are student athletes and are required to turn in a copy of all progress reports issued during the season.
 All players are required to maintain a 2.5 grade point average to be eligible to play.